shannonroivas/shannonroivas.github.io/index.md

 title: ""
 ---

 I seek to better understand how the real, three-dimensional space of a landscape drives behavior.
-Specifically, how does the distribution and value of key resources shape the movement of individuals and how they interact?
-My current research focuses on Gombe National Park, a habitat that's experienced longitudinal change since the 1960s, as a case study for exploring the ways in which habitat variation across space and time can drive variation in the complex social interactions of our evolutionary cousins, chimpanzees.
+Specifically, **how does the distribution and value of key resources shape the movement of individuals and how they interact?** My current research focuses on *Gombe National Park*, a habitat that's experienced longitudinal change since the 1960s, as a case study for exploring the ways in which habitat variation across space and time can drive variation in the complex social interactions of our evolutionary cousins, *chimpanzees*.

-I'm currently conducting my dissertation research at Arizona State University,  home to the the Jane Goodall Institute Gombe Research Archive.
+I'm currently conducting my dissertation research at *Arizona State University*,  home to the the Jane Goodall Institute Gombe Research Archive.

 ---